CHURCH OF THE BRETHREN NETWORK

 Anabaptism in 16th Century Europe

 The Short Answer: A movement that repudiated ecclesiastical control of individuals through infant baptism and sacramentalism, and strived to attain radical discipleship to Christ by separation from worldly enticements.
-ANA (Greek meaning “again”) + Baptists made a public statement through the act of rebaptizing - theological (to believers) and political (to authorities).
-Their illegal rebaptisms were perceived by the government, in a similar manner to draft card burning in the turbulent 1960s.
+ANA (Greek, “again”) + Baptists made a public statement through the act of rebaptizing - theological (to believers) and political (to authorities).
+Their illegal rebaptisms were perceived by the government as subversive and a genuine threat to civil stability.
 Anabaptists were routinely hunted by Täufenjager (baptist hunters) and executed through drownings (mockingly called the third baptism) and as human torches.
 Few of the original leaders escaped martyrdom.

 Challenge to the Reformers